-Differences in Solids Valves
+Solids Valves Information

 Solids valves differ in terms of performance specifications and actuation methods.
 Valve size represents the size of the passage opening and is measured in English units such as inches (in) or metric units such as centimeters (cm).
 Pressure rating is the maximum pressure, usually measured in pounds per square inch (psi), for which products are rated.
 There are many different actuation methods for solids valves.
 Manual devices are opened or closed via a hand-operated wheel or crank.
 Mechanical valves are actuated by an unpowered component such as a float or cam.
 Electric and pneumatic valves are commonly available.
 Electro-hydraulic servo valves produce hydraulic control in response to an electrical signal input.
 Similarly, electro-pneumatic servo valves produce pneumatic control in response to an electrical signal input.
 Thermally-actuated valves are activated by a change in temperature in the handled media.
-Typically, temperature and pressure relief occurs once a preset temperature is reached.
+Typically, temperature and pressure relief occur once a preset temperature is reached.

 There are many applications for solids valves.
 Some products are used to feed or discharge mixers or other processing vessels.
 Other devices feed bulk materials from nonpressurized hoppers into pressure or vacuum conveying lines.
 Solids valves that feed from hoppers to loss-in-weight feeders are also available.
-Although some industries use valves that were designed originally for liquids or gases, many companies use specialized products in order to avoid problems as jamming, leaking, or cross-contamination.
+Although some industries use valves that were designed originally for liquids or gases, many companies use specialized products in order to avoid problems such as jamming, leaking, or cross-contamination.